Bokota

 - Culinary Traditions

-- Culinary traditions emphasize the use of local ingredients and traditional cooking methods.
+- Culinary practices are rooted in local ingredients and traditional methods.

 - Climate Adaptation Strategies